-This course deals with the response of building envelopes to surrounding environmental factors covering in detail the components of the envelope such as floors, walls, doors, windows, and roofs of all types.
+This course deals with the response of building envelopes to surrounding environmental factors; covering in detail the components of the envelope: Substructure, superstructure, internal construction and finishes.
 This course is also an introduction to construction detailing.
-The aims of the course are for students to carry a basic knowledge of building construction and conventional structural systems, and to make informed decision on material choices and energy transfer mechanisms.
+The aims of the course are for students to carry a basic knowledge of building construction and conventional structural systems and domestic services and to make informed decision on material choices and energy transfer mechanisms.
 At the end of the semester, students should be able to demonstrate a synthesis of their understanding through a design project with relevant analytic details.
-Prerequisites: ARCH 219 Introduction to Materials.